frhass/gid_webmap/README.md

-Webmap of Godthaab Iceberg Detection, a map showing of icebergs in Godthåbsfjorden, Western Greenland.
+Webmap of Godthaab Iceberg Detection, a map showing icebergs in Godthåbsfjorden, Western Greenland.

 See the webmap at: https://frhass.github.io/gid_webmap/